Skip to content

 This sensor is an important component of the transmission, so it should be replaced immediately in the event of a failure.

 At Sun Transmission you will find the automatic transmission sensor that your vehicle needs.
-Browse our online store and acquire the right one for your vehicle, as well as other products like automatic transmission solenoids, automatic transmission additives, and automatic transmission bushing kits.
+Browse our online store and acquire the right one for your vehicle, as well as other products like automatic transmission solenoids, automatic transmission additives, rack and pinionelectric power steering, and automatic transmission bushing kits.
 For more information write to us through our online chat where we will gladly assist you.

 Previous article Four Symptoms of a Bad Neutral Safety Switch